cspickert/todo-api/README.md

-# Todo API
+# To-do API

-This is a simple to-do list REST API built with `fastapi` and `django`.
+This is a simple REST API for managing to-do lists, built with `fastapi` and the `django` ORM (with data stored in SQLite).

 ## API overview

-The API consists of two resources: lists and tasks.
-See below for an overview of each.
+The API consists of two resources, lists and tasks.
+All requests must be authenticated using API keys passed via the HTTP `Authorization` header with the value formatted as `Bearer <api_key>`.

 ### Lists